gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: Berendsen

       Exponential relaxation pressure coupling with time constant :mdp:`tau-p`.
 The box is scaled every :mdp:`nstpcouple` steps.
-It has been argued that this does not yield a correct thermodynamic ensemble, but it is the most efficient way to scale a box at the beginning of a run.
+      This barostat does not yield a correct thermodynamic ensemble;
+      it is only included to be able to reproduce previous runs, and we strongly recommend against using it for new simulations.
+      See the manual for details.

    .. mdp-value:: C-rescale

       Exponential relaxation pressure coupling with time constant :mdp:`tau-p`, including a stochastic term to enforce correct volume fluctuations.
 The box is scaled every :mdp:`nstpcouple` steps.
-It can be used for both equilibration and production.
+It can be used for both equilibration and production, but presently it cannot be used for full anisotropic coupling.

    .. mdp-value:: Parrinello-Rahman